 When you let data make the decisions for you, how do you differentiate your brand from others all trying to do the same?

-Perhaps a topic for another post.
+Perhaps a topic for another day.

 Tech leaders like Apple, Google and Amazon have never stuck to the status quo and they’ve always prioritised the users.
 I wouldn’t expect them to stop now.